Cyber-Punk-Panda/Legion-Realignment/README.md

 - Vision Radius: 50 -> 10
 - Radar Radius: 0 -> 70
 - Splash Radius: 15 -> 10
+- Guard Radius: 50 -> 100
+- No Fire While Busy: False -> True

 ### Miniman
+*We felt that the Miniman was unlikely to trigger its damage
 - Speed: 8 -> 10
 - Damage: 500 -> 300
+- Bomb Detonation Time: 2.5 -> 1.75
+- AT Structure modifier: 3 -> 1

 ### Necromancer
 *We wanted to encourage players to mix Necromancers into their main army composition.
 As a result, we removed the on-death explosion from the Necromancer.*